gorlitzer/mobilenet-object-detection/README.md

 Mobilenet is a type of convolutional neural network designed for mobile and embedded vision applications.
 Instead of using standard convolution layers, they are based on a streamlined architecture that uses depthwise separable convolutions.
 Using this architecture, we can build lightweight deep neural networks that have low latency for mobile and embedded devices (example: jetson nano).

 Read more about the network architecture in the [original paper by Google](https://arxiv.org/abs/1704.04861v1) researchers in 2017.

+- **Caffe MobileNetV3 Model:** This refers to a specific implementation or version of the MobileNetV3 architecture trained using the Caffe deep learning framework.
+Caffe is a deep learning framework developed by Berkeley AI Research (BAIR) and is known for its efficiency in training and deploying deep neural networks.
+The MobileNetV3 model implemented in Caffe is likely trained for specific tasks such as image classification or feature extraction.

+- **SSD MobileNetV3 Large COCO Model:** This model, on the other hand, is an implementation of the MobileNetV3 architecture trained specifically for object detection tasks using the Single Shot Multibox Detector (SSD) framework.
+It is trained on the COCO (Common Objects in Context) dataset, which contains various object categories along with bounding box annotations.

+The main difference between these two variations lies in their architecture and the specific tasks they are designed for:

+The `Caffe MobileNetV3` model is likely optimized for image classification tasks, where the goal is to classify an input image into one of several predefined categories.
+The `SSD MobileNetV3` model, being trained for object detection, is capable of not only classifying objects in an image but also localizing them by providing bounding box coordinates.

+In summary, while both variations are based on the `MobileNetV3` architecture, they are trained for different tasks and may have differences in their network architecture, training data, and performance characteristics.

+Nevertheless, we use them to accomplish same task ;)

 ## Install Requirements